Plug and feather

-Plug and feather, also known as plugs and wedges, feather and wedges, wedges and shims, pins and feathers and feather and tare, refers to a technique and a three-piece tool set used to split stone.
+Plug and feather, also known as plugs and wedges, feather and wedges, wedges and shims, pins and feathers and feather and tare, is a technique and a three-piece tool set used to split stone.

 Description

-Each set consists of a metal wedge (the plug), and two shims (the feathers).
+Each set consists of a metal wedge (the plug), and two metal shims (the feathers).
 The feathers are wide at the bottom, and tapered and curved at the top.
 When the two feathers are placed on either side of the plug, the combined width of the set is the same at both ends.